telerik/winforms-docs/richtexteditor/features/hyperlink.md

 * Target - determines if the link should be opened in another window (if set to HyperlinkTargets.Blank) or in the same frame (HyperlinkTargets.Self).

-For example, a link to our site can be inserted in the document programmatically as follows:#_[C#] _
+For example, a link to our site can be inserted in the document programmatically as follows:

 {{source=..\SamplesCS\RichTextEditor\Features\HyperlinkCode.cs region=insert}}
 {{source=..\SamplesVB\RichTextEditor\Features\HyperlinkCode.vb region=insert}}